bryanl/k8s-trouble/labs/lab-2/README.md

 ### Verify your application deployed

-From the k8s-lab shell, run `curl http://app.local`.
-This time, the application is broken?
+Run `curl http://app.local` or visit it in your web browser.
+At this time, the application is broken?
 But where?

 ### Review the objects that were created